ko1/rubyhackchallenge/EN/3_practice.md

 When you write Ruby programs, you probably already use `p(obj)` to inspect objects.
 In C, you can use `rb_p(obj)` to perform the equivalent function.

-If you can use gdb, break points will help you.
+If you can use gdb, breakpoints will help you.
-If you add the line `#include "vm_debug.h"`, you will be able to use the `bp()` macro to set a break point. `make gdb` will stop on this macro, similar to when you use `binding.pry` or `binding.irb`.
+If you add the line `#include "vm_debug.h"`, you will be able to use the `bp()` macro to set a breakpoint. `make gdb` will stop on this macro, similar to when you use `binding.pry` or `binding.irb`.

 gdb allows you to use `p expr` to show the value of `expr` (for example, you can see a value of a variable `foo` with `p foo`).
 The type `VALUE` is just an integer value in C, so it may be difficult to determine what kind of Object it is and what data it represents.
-The special command `rp` for gdb (defined in `ruby/.gdbinit`) is provided to give a human readable representations for VALUE-type data.
+The special command `rp` for gdb (defined in `ruby/.gdbinit`) is provided to give a human-readable representation for VALUE-type data.

 ## Advanced Exercises